Everyday Wonder: The Psychology and Benefits of Awe

 Psychologists Dacher Keltner and Jonathan Haidt describe awe as “the feeling of being in the presence of something vast that transcends your understanding of the world.”
 (Cognition & Emotion, 17(2), 297–314).

-The definition of awe includes both the recognition of vastness—something greater than ourselves—a sense of transcendence, where our perspective must stretch to take in the new experience.
+The definition of awe includes both the recognition of vastness—something greater than ourselves—and a sense of transcendence, where our perspective must stretch to take in a new and broader experience.

-Awe is an experience that moves us physiologically as well as emotionally.
-Awe brings goosebumps, chills, widened eyes, or even tears.
+Awe moves us physiologically as well as emotionally.
+It can bring goosebumps, chills, widened eyes, or even tears.
 Breathing often slows and deepens, and the heart rate may shift as the body settles into calm.
 Brain scans show awe quiets self-focus, while hormones linked to connection and well-being increase.
-Even inflammation markers in the body decrease.
+Even markers of inflammation in the body decrease.

-Awe can be intentionally elicited by observing nature, in taking in art and music, in spiritual or religious experience, in witnessing human courage or kindness, and even in moments of intellectual discovery.
+Awe can be intentionally cultivated—by observing nature, taking in art or music, through spiritual or religious experience, in witnessing human courage or kindness, and even in moments of intellectual discovery.

 The Benefits of Awe

-Research shows awe changes us in powerful and measurable ways:
+Research shows that awe changes us in powerful and measurable ways:

-• Boosts well-being — Studies show awe reduces stress and increases life satisfaction.
-(Rudd, Vohs, & Aaker, 2012)
+• Boosts well-being — Awe has been shown to reduce stress and increase life satisfaction (Rudd, Vohs, & Aaker, 2012).

-• Supports physical health — Awe has been associated with reduced inflammation and healthier biological markers.
-(Stellar et al., 2015)
+• Supports physical health — Awe has been linked to reduced inflammation and healthier biological markers (Stellar et al., 2015).

-In short: awe benefits us biologically, psychologically, socially, as well as spiritually.
+In short, awe benefits us biologically, psychologically, socially, and spiritually.

 Cultivating Awe in Daily Life

-The experience of awe is not reserved when we’re summiting a mountain or sitting on a tropical beach.
-It is available, often hidden in plain sight, if we slow down enough to let ourselves feel it.
+The experience of awe is not reserved for summiting a mountain or sitting on a tropical beach while on vacation.
+It is available—often hidden in plain sight—if we slow down enough to let ourselves feel it.

 Ways to cultivate awe include:

-• Spending time in nature—watching the sunrise, looking long and closely at a flower, or gazing at the night sky.
+• Spending time in nature — watching the sunrise, noticing the details of a flower or insect, or gazing at the night sky.

 • Listening to music that stirs the soul.

-• Reading poetry or spiritual texts that open new perspectives.
+• Reading poetry or spiritual texts that speak deeply to you or open new perspectives.

 • Standing before art or architecture that moves you.